soares-eduardo/quero-ser-clickbus/testes/backend-developer/solution/README.md

 # ClickBus - Backend Developer Challenge

 This is a simple challenge to test my skills on building APIs.
-Its functionalities are basiclly create and edit places, as well as get a specific one and list them by name.
+Its functionalities are basically create and edit places, as well as get a specific one and list them by name.

 ## Technologies